aws-samples/eks-workshop-v2/website/docs/observability/logging/cluster-logging/log-insights.md

 This information can be invaluable to understand what components are sending requests to the API server.

 :::info
-If you are using CDK Observability Accelerator, checkout the [CloudWatch Insights Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/aws-cloudwatch-insights/) which collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices in EKS.
+If you are using the CDK Observability Accelerator then check out the [CloudWatch Insights Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/aws-cloudwatch-insights/) which collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices in EKS.
 :::